FutzMonitor/comp332/README.md

 # Contributions
 The implementations are primarily done in Java.
 If you would like to contribute in another language, or even include another implementation of an algorithm, feel free to fork this repo and make a PR to this repo.

+# Contact
+If you have any questions or concerns you can reach me at the following:
+<br>Outlook: gonzalec@dickinson.edu
+<br>Discord: Futz#0002